marcelmokos/protractor-starter/README.md

-This protractor starter will help you test non angular applications using ES6 - ES2015 syntax.
+This protractor starter will help you test also non angular applications using ES6 - ES2015 syntax.

 - No configuration required
 - One command for setup and run
-- Linting and automatic code style fixing using Eslint build in
+- Linting and automatic code style fixing using Eslint build in, specially for protractor and jasmine
+- test examples using page object pattern

 ## Run tests